Using EC2 Instances with a GUI#

 Setting Security Rules to Allow Traffic on Port 8443#

-In order for Amazon DCV to communicate with your EC2 instance, TCP and UDP traffic must be allowed on port 8443.
-This can be accomplished by updating the security group you used to launch your instance.
+In order for Amazon DCV to communicate with the EC2 instance, TCP and UDP traffic must be allowed on port 8443.
+This can be accomplished by updating the security group used to launch the instance.

 sudo systemctl isolate multi-user.target (Ubuntu 20.04 only)